podnov/wire-cucumber/README.md

 Given that wire mock response body is these records:
 Given that wire mock response content type is {string}
 Given that wire mock response header {string} is {string}
-Given that wire mock enters invocation state {string}
+Given the scenario enters state {string}

 Given that wire mock is finalized